Table of Contents

 - Autism is not a type of sensory overload.

-Autism and anxiety and the sensory key, in summary.
+Autism, anxiety, sensory overload, and the sensory key, in summary.

 So the senses and sensory experience can add to anxiety.
 But going to sensory-friendly events or places helps.
 So choose sensory-friendly providers or products.
 In particular, that helps people whose anxiety is made worse by what they experience from their senses.
 And people with autism, who are also more likely to experience anxiety can have sensory differences.
 Again, choosing sensory-friendly environments and experiences can help ease sensory overload when that is a problem for the autistic person.